Henry Hendron: Legal career

 Hendron was once again charged by the Bar Standards Board in 2020, in relation to his conduct during his 3 years' suspension.
 Nine of 18 charges of professional misconduct were found proven by the Bar Tribunals & Adjudication Service in May 2021.
 Three of the charges were related to him holding himself out as a barrister providing legal services on his websites, and failure to take the website down following requests from the Bar Standards Board.
 Two of the charges were related to him holding himself out as a barrister in email correspondence with a solicitor and with a lay client.
 Two of the charges related to him conducting reserved legal activity under the Legal Services Act 2007 by conducting litigation through serving a Notice of Acting.
 The final two charges related to him using inappropriate or threatening language or both in email correspondence.
 Apart from the matter of holding himself out as a barrister on his websites where he was only found to have "behaved in a way which was likely to diminish the trust and confidence in which the public places in a barrister or the profession", Hendron was also found to have "behaved in a way which could reasonably be seen by the public to undermine his integrity" on all the other incidents where the charges was proven.
 For the misconduct, Hendron was reprimanded and prohibited from offering direct access services for two years, as well as being required to attend a training course before resuming direct access work.

 Hendron unsuccessfully stood for election to the Bar Council in 2014.
 He again attempted to stand for election in 2020.
 However, his initial paperwork submitted 3 minutes before the deadline for nomination was rejected for having his initials where a signature was deemed to be required.
 His re-submitted paperwork was then rejected for being a minute late.

+Hendron was disbarred by the Bar Tribunals & Adjudication Service in July 2024 for behaviours "which could reasonably be seen by the public to undermine his integrity and independence" and "was likely to diminish the trust and confidence which the public places in him or in the profession".